Subscribe through iTunes, Spotify, Stitcher, PodBean, or whatever the hell other app you use for podcasts. Here’s our Facebook page.

-Long enough ago to have certainly past the statute of limitations, I misrepresented myself to serial killers.
+Long enough ago to have certainly passed the statute of limitations, I misrepresented myself to serial killers.
 I filled pink envelopes with letters hand-written with feminine looping script and mailed them off to some of the most heinous criminals alive in America at the time.
 I felt that I was far more likely to receive replies if I presented myself as female.
 Every day after mailing those pink envelopes, I visited my vaguely anonymous and most likely illegally obtained P.O.
 Box hoping for a reply from the likes of Charles Manson, or David Berkowitz.
 Finally, one of these men wrote back.
 The letter I received was from “The Night Stalker,” Richard Ramirez.

 Richard Ramirez put Los Angeles in a panic in the mid 80s.
 He murdered indiscriminately and as such no one was excluded from being his next potential victim.
 Frustrated with their inability to apprehend the serial killer operating in their city, the L.A. police began stopping and searching anyone who looked suspicious.
 Before the ordeal was over, they would even encourage the public to call 911 if they heard dogs barking at night.